Department of Transportation (CTDOT

 Ten (10) years of experience in a combination of fiscal/administrative functions (e.g., accounting, accounts examining, budget management, grants administration, personnel, payroll, purchasing) at least one (l) of which must be an accounting or budgeting function.*

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-- Experience with vehicle charging equipment.
+- Experience with complex negotiations.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER

 The State of Connecticut is an equal opportunity/affirmative action employer and strongly encourages the applications of women, minorities, and persons with disabilities.